 Know Before You Go

-Please bring your passports and wear modest clothes.
+• Please bring your passport and wear modest clothes